 Although it is understandable that parts of a community's cultural fabric wear thin, it is still important to at least recognize the community's cultural resources so the knowledge of what does exist is available to preservationists.
 And while a professional may be able to document significant buildings or landmarks as cultural important, it is the members of the community, those who live and die there, who are the best experts to identify those aspects that make their community unique in all the world.
-The cemeteries and the St Peters Church are unique to Elk Grove and considered to be the primary cultural resources of the Town.
+Lamont's Planning Commission identified cheese factories, churches, cemeteries, and schoolhouses as valuable and irreplaceable historical resources of the Town.
+Refer to Map 3.3.1 for locations of the Town's cultural resources.